-Doing a deeper handwash in the sink of the wet palette case will help the fungus to stay away.
+Doing a deeper handwash in the sink will help the fungus to stay away.

 Doing this will improve your painting experience with more reliable results, reduce the bad smells from creeping into your hobby space, and especially avoid any potential health problems.

 Should you use metallic paints on a wet palette?

 Yes, but only acrylic-based metallic paints, however, you will have to have some small additional considerations.
 The metallic flakes can seep below the hydro papers and if the paint is not concentrated enough, overwatering may affect the performance of the metal paint which could cause metallic paints to bleed into other paints.

 Over time, hydration papers will lose efficacy so that the metallic paints could contaminate the foam by staining it.

 How long will the paint last on a watercolor palette?

 With the proper amount of water and properly sealed can last up to 4-6 months, after which the paint will still be usable, obviously not like the first day, but really useful.
 When you open it, you may have some fungus stains, especially if you are not using sponges with antibacterial treatments.